dorianedesmazon/Youtube-content-strategy/README.md

 # Youtube-content-strategy
-Data mining in a "Youtube" Kaggle Dataset in order to craft the best youtube content video Strategy
+Data mining in a "Youtube" Kaggle Dataset in order to detect the characteristic of a popular video
+Algotithm: Kmeans